Archive for category Computers

 The reaction of God, having discovered that Adam had eaten the apple from the tree of knowledge, was to expel man from Eden to forage like the beasts in the wild lest they then seek to eat from the tree of life and live forever.
 Then mankind’s language was confused lest they build their tower to reach the heavens.

-Interfacing human consciousness with artificial intelligence as a means of living forever and exploring distant galaxies in the heavens does not seem so remote a concept anymore.
+Interfacing human consciousness with artificial intelligence as a means of living forever and exploring distant galaxies in the heavens is actually now a very real prospect within the next decade.